Beaverton girls smother Mountainside, and are aiming high - NewsBreak

 Since losing to No. 3-ranked Barlow Dec.
 29, the top-ranked Beavers have won six straight games, including a 62-30 win over a formidable Mountainside team Tuesday night, Jan.
 18, at Beaverton High School.

 "That's something that we talk about all the time, that defense creates offense," Beaverton head coach Kathy Naro said.
-"We spend a lot of time in practice on defense.
+"So, we spend a lot of time in practice on defense.
 We're very committed to it."

 "Mountainside is a really good team, so I'm proud of the win," she said.
 "But what I'm really proud of is that there were some things we didn't do well against Wells, like ball movement, making the extra pass and attacking, but we did those things tonight.
 I thought it was a great response."